Twinklebear/Twinklebear.github.io/_posts/2014-03-06-lesson-0-cmake.md

 The Test Program
 -
 The program we're building for this lesson is a simple sanity check for SDL.
-It will [initialize](https://wiki.libsdl.org/SDL_Init) all the SDL subsystems, check for any [errors](https://wiki.libsdl.org/SDL_GetError) and then [quit](https://wiki.libsdl.org/SDL_Quit).
+It will [initialize](https://wiki.libsdl.org/SDL_Init) the SDL video subsystem, check for any [errors](https://wiki.libsdl.org/SDL_GetError) and then [quit](https://wiki.libsdl.org/SDL_Quit).
 Our build system will look for this file under Lesson0/src/main.cpp.
 If you place it elsewhere you'll need to update the file names and subdirectories in the CMakeLists files.